Petco Health and Wellness (NASDAQ:WOOF) Updates FY 2022 Earnings Guidance

-Petco Health and Wellness (NASDAQ:WOOF – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.97-$1.00 for the period, compared to the consensus EPS estimate of $0.99.
+Petco Health and Wellness (NASDAQ:WOOF – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $0.97-$1.00 for the period, compared to the consensus earnings per share estimate of $0.99.
 The company issued revenue guidance of $6.15 billion-$6.25 billion, compared to the consensus revenue estimate of $6.22 billion.

-WOOF has been the subject of several analyst reports.
-Wells Fargo & Company reiterated a buy rating and set a $30.00 price objective on shares of Petco Health and Wellness in a research report on Thursday, March 24th.
-Morgan Stanley initiated coverage on Petco Health and Wellness in a research note on Monday, May 16th.
-They issued an equal weight rating and a $21.00 price target for the company.
-Citigroup cut their price objective on shares of Petco Health and Wellness from $26.00 to $20.00 and set a buy rating on the stock in a research note on Wednesday, May 25th.
-Wedbush increased their target price on shares of Petco Health and Wellness from $23.00 to $25.00 and gave the company an outperform rating in a research report on Tuesday, March 29th.
-Finally, StockNews.com cut shares of Petco Health and Wellness from a buy rating to a hold rating in a research note on Thursday, May 26th.
-Two research analysts have rated the stock with a sell rating, four have assigned a hold rating and seven have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $22.73.
+Several research firms recently issued reports on WOOF.
+StockNews.com lowered Petco Health and Wellness from a buy rating to a hold rating in a report on Thursday, May 26th.
+Robert W. Baird reduced their target price on Petco Health and Wellness from $25.00 to $21.00 and set an outperform rating on the stock in a report on Tuesday, May 24th.
+Wedbush increased their price target on Petco Health and Wellness from $23.00 to $25.00 and gave the company an outperform rating in a research note on Tuesday, March 29th.
+Wells Fargo & Company reissued a buy rating and issued a $30.00 price objective on shares of Petco Health and Wellness in a research report on Thursday, March 24th.
+Finally, Morgan Stanley assumed coverage on Petco Health and Wellness in a research note on Monday, May 16th.
+They issued an equal weight rating and a $21.00 target price for the company.
+Two analysts have rated the stock with a sell rating, four have issued a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Petco Health and Wellness presently has an average rating of Hold and a consensus price target of $22.73.

 About Petco Health and Wellness (Get Rating)